 Eight of Council's bores fall for renewal within the 20 year planning period, demonstrated by spikes in renewal expenditure in 2030 and 2033.
-These renewals will be planned and budgeted appropriately in future asset management plans when they fall in the immediate 10 year planning period covered by the Long Term Plan.
+These renewals will be panned and budgeted appropriately in future AM Plans when they fall in the immediate 10 year planning period covered by the Long Term Plan.

-Deferred renewal and replacement, ie those assets identified for renewal and/or replacement and not scheduled in capital works programs are to be included in the risk analysis process in the risk management plan.
+Deferred renewal and replacement, i.e. those assets identified for renewal and/or replacement and not scheduled in capital works programs are to be included in the risk analysis process in the risk management plan.